The voice of a child says

 He, who lacks faith, has been victimized and now sees himself as a victim; he sees himself at the mercy of an external world.
 When we are victimized, we lose trust and faith in ourselves.
 Faith is corrupted within the human system when we do not trust ourselves.
 Ultimately, we recognize that the world at large is a reflection of us, so if we do not have confidence in or trust something “out there”, there is something inside us that we do not trust.
 We need to figure out what it is about ourselves that we do not trust and we need to learn to trust ourselves again, because faith is the organic result of trusting ourselves.
 Having positive confidence and trust in something is the result of trusting ourselves to create positive outcomes for ourselves.

 No one can fake faith.
 But deep down inside all beings, however subconscious it may be, there is the recognition of one’s own infinite being.
 A being that is a creator at its core.
 And thus, deep down there is a faith (however faint it may be) that one can create and therefore can have confidence or trust not only in positive outcomes, but also in oneself.
-I have fear.
-But I am not fear.
-I have fear, but that very fear is the doorway to unconditional faith.
-I have taken the child’s advice… because I want my heart to grow light.
+You may have fear, but that very fear is the doorway to unconditional faith.
+Take the child’s advice… because it is better for your heart to grow light.